 Dilution in net tangible book value per share represents the difference between the amount per share paid by purchasers in this offering and the net tangible book value per share of our common stock immediately after this offering.
-After giving effect to the sale of 6,000,000 shares of common stock in this offering at an exercise price of \$1.04 per share, our as adjusted net tangible book value as of June 30, 2012 would have been \$12,650,915, or approximately \$0.34 per share of our common stock.
+After giving effect to the sale of 6,000,000 shares of common stock in this offering at an exercise price of \$1.04 per share, our further adjusted net tangible book value as of June 30, 2012 would have been approximately \$18.2 million, or approximately \$0.45 per share of our common stock.
 This represents an immediate increase in net tangible book value of \$0.13 per share of common stock to our already existing stockholders and an immediate dilution in net tangible book value of \$0.70 per share of common stock to purchasers in this offering.
 The following table illustrates this per share dilution:

-Public offering price per share \$1.04 Net tangible book value per share as of June 30, 2012 \$0.21 Increase per share attributable to this offering \$0.13 As adjusted net tangible book value per share as of June 30, 2012 \$0.34 Dilution per share to investors participating in this offering \$0.70
+Public offering price per share \$1.04 Net tangible book value per share as of June 30, 2012, as adjusted \$0.34 Increase per share attributable to this offering \$0.11 Net tangible book value per share, as further adjusted, as of June 30, 2012 \$0.45 Dilution per share to investors participating in this offering \$0.59

-The above table is based on 30,741,520 shares outstanding as of June 30, 2012 and excludes:
+The above table is based on 34,741,520 shares outstanding as of June 30, 2012 (including the shares of common stock that we issued upon the closing of our recent registered direct public offering) and excludes:

-- The shares of common stock offered hereby that are issuable upon exercise of the warrants issued as part of our May 2012 public offering; - 2,019,888 shares of our common stock subject to outstanding options under our 2006 Stock Incentive Plan having a weighted average exercise price of \$1.19 per share; - 729,610 shares of our common stock subject to outstanding options outside of our 2006 Stock Incentive Plan having a weighted average exercise price of \$0.69 per share; - 1,239,270 shares of our common stock that have been reserved for issuance in connection with our 2006 Stock Incentive Plan; and - 1,523,370 shares of our common stock that have been reserved for issuance upon exercise of outstanding warrants at an exercise price of \$1.30 per share.
+- The 6,000,000 shares of common stock offered hereby that are issuable upon the exercise of the warrants issued as part of our May 2012 public offering; - 2,019,888 shares of our common stock subject to outstanding options under our 2006 Stock Incentive Plan having a weighted average exercise price of \$1.19 per share; - 729,610 shares of our common stock subject to outstanding options outside of our 2006 Stock Incentive Plan having a weighted average exercise price of \$0.69 per share; - 1,239,270 shares of our common stock that have been reserved for issuance in connection with our 2006 Stock Incentive Plan; - 1,523,370 shares of our common stock that have been reserved for issuance upon exercise of outstanding warrants at an exercise price of \$1.30 per share; and - 1,200,000 shares of our common stock that have been reserved for issuance upon exercise of outstanding warrants at an exercise price of \$2.08 per share.